syncfusion-content/flutter-docs/Flutter/maps/vector-layers/arc-layer.md

 ## Animation

 You can apply animation for the [`MapArc`] using the [`MapArcLayer.animation`] property and able to customize the animation flow, curve and duration.

+By default, there will not be any animation.

 {% tabs %}
 {% highlight Dart %}